-As anticipated, inflationary pressure on operational and claims costs was felt and managed tightly to keep within budget while simultaneously achieving all objectives and the highest possible standards.

-The Profit Before Tax for 2022 is €6.34M which is significantly lower than that achieved in 2021 €13.74M.
-By all accounts, 2021 was an extraordinary year and it was not expected that the Company would match that performance.
-In fact, 2022 Profit Before Tax budget was €9.61M.
-It is clear, that the main variance has come from the investment return which was budgeted to be €2.00M while it in fact was -€3.14M thus resulting in a variance of €5.14M.
+As anticipated, inflationary pressure on operational and claims costs was felt and managed tightly to keep within budget while simultaneously achieving all objectives and maintaining the highest possible standards.
+The Profit Before Tax for 2023 is €18.89M which is significantly higher than that achieved in 2022 and higher than the budget for the year.
+It is clear that the Company has benefited from the favourable financial market performance as well as a good claims experience during the period under review.

 The GasanMamo journey continues to be an exciting one, delivering value to all stakeholders.
 Success is achieved thanks to all our customers and their continued loyal support and our staff's and management's tireless efforts in meeting the highest possible standards in all that we do.
 The GasanMamo model is tried and tested, yet constantly open to evolve and adapt as required.
-We are optimistic about our ability to continue delivering value as we grow and expand and look forward to this journey with all stakeholders.
+We are confident in our ability to continue delivering value as we grow and expand.